hphelion/documentation/commercial/GA1/commerical.services-object-pyringos.md

 	ringos view-ring -f

-In the following example, you can view the ring
+In the following example, you can view the content of the ring

 	ringos view-ring -f /root/ring-building/object-1.builder